Balance boards are an excellent way to improve balance for seniors. Today we will look at some of the best balance boards for seniors on the market!

 This is a spring leg variation of the wobble board.
 It offers a distinctly different balancing surface without the risk of slipping because it has a sturdy leg.

-If you have the money to spare, this one is a no brainer.
+If you have the money to spare and you already have a good balance that you want to improve even more, this one is a perfect choice.
 82% of people who reviewed it gave it 5 stars and several commented it is definitely the best balance board on the market.
 You will definitely improve your balance and strengthen your core muscles with this balance board.
-It’s also safest of the bunch and it even saves your floor because the stable leg doesn’t grind against the floor.

 The trainer comes with a full exercise program and a hand pump for filling with air.
 The Bosu products are made in the USA and are top quality as shown by the fact that you can find them on virtually every gym in the world.